devopsdays/devopsdays-web/content/events/2019-tampa/welcome.md

 Save the date!
 ===

-DevOpsDays will be returning to Tampa Bay in June 2019 for our first year.
-We'll be adding dates for talk proposals, sponsorships, and registration in Mid February of 2019.
+DevOpsDays will be coming to Tampa Bay June 7th of 2019 for our first year.
+We are accepting talk proposals, sponsorships, and registration will be soon open.

 <div style="text-align:center;">
   {{< event_logo >}}